Pengwin001/Pengwin001/README.md

 - 💞️ I’m looking to collaborate on ...none
 - 📫 How to reach me ...mailto@amannegii847@gmail.com
 - 😄 Pronouns: ...none
-- ⚡ Fun fact: ...Play gaming, travelling. i dont
+- ⚡ Fun fact: ...Play games, travelling. i dont

 <!---
 Pengwin001/Pengwin001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.